telerik/blazor-docs/components/gauge-linear/overview.md

 * `Class` - renders a custom CSS class on the topmost wrapping element of the component.
 You can use that class to reposition the component on the page.

-* Scale - See the [Scale]({%slug linear-gauge-scale%}) for more information on how to customize the scale of the component.
+* Scale - See the [Scale]({%slug linear-gauge-scale%}) article for more information on how to customize the scale of the component.

+* Ranges - See the [Ranges]({%slug linear-gauge-ranges%}) article for more information on how to provide ranges for the scale of the component.

+* Labels - See the [Labels]({%slug linear-gauge-labels%}) article for more information on how to customize the labels on the scale of the component.

-* Pointers - See the [Pointers]({%slug linear-gauge-pointers%}) for more information on how to customize the pointers of the component.
+* Pointers - See the [Pointers]({%slug linear-gauge-pointers%}) article for more information on how to customize the pointers of the component.

 ## Methods